gottacatchenall/ms_sampling_effort/manuscript.md

 described by a log-normal distribution [@Volkov2003NeuThe].
 Controversies around theory of species abundance distributions and neutral theory aside, this means seeing two low biomass species interacting requires two low probability events, which is observing two species of low biomass.

-For simplicity we simulate abundances from $N_S$ independent draws from a standard-log-normal distribution.
-For an ecological network $A$ with $N_S$ species, for each true interaction $A_{ij} = 1$ we estimate the probability of observing both species $i$ and $j$ at given place and time by simulating a distribution of $O$ individual observations of a species, where the species observed at the $1,2,\dots,O$-th observation is drawn from the abundance distribution.
-If in those $O$ observations both $i$ and $j$ are present, the observation is computed as a true-negative, and if not as a false-negative.
-@fig:samplingeffort shows the results for applying this to both the panel is this model applied to 243 food-webs from the Mangal database [@], and on the right side the 500 replicates of the niche model [@Wil2001GenFoo] per unique number of observations $o$.
+For an ecological network $A$ with $N_S$ species, we simulate abundances from $N_S$ independent draws from a standard-log-normal distribution.
+For each true interaction $A_{ij} = 1$ we estimate the probability of observing both species $i$ and $j$ at given place and time by simulating a distribution of $O$ individual observations of a species, where the species observed at the $1,2,\dots,O$-th observation is drawn from the abundance distribution.
+If in those $O$ observations both $i$ and $j$ are present, the observation is computed as a true-negative, and if not as a false-negative. @fig:samplingeffort shows the results for applying this to both the panel is this model applied to 243 food-webs from the Mangal database [@], and on the right side the 500 replicates of the niche model [@Wil2001GenFoo] per unique number of observations $O$.

 ![False negative rate as a function of sampling effort and network size, computed using the method described above.
 Left panel:  in blue.
 Right empirical